robertwenner/comics/doc/outputs.md

 The `index` works like `template`, but it specifies the template for the main tags overview page instead of the template for each tags page.
-That page will be `index.html` in the confiugured `tags` folder.
+That page will be `index.html` in the configured `tags` folder.
 You can use it for a tag cloud or just link to the individual tags pages.
 If no `index` is configured, `Comic::Out::Tags` won't write an index page.
 This doesn't disable the tags, you can still link from comics to tag pages, you just